photoprism/photoprism-docs/docs/user-guide/users/cli.md

 ## Session Management

-You can use the following terminal commands to create, inspect and, if necessary, delete access tokens for the authentication of browsers and other clients (including [app passwords](2fa.md#step-3-app-passwords)):
+You can use the following terminal commands to generate, inspect and, if necessary, delete access tokens for the authentication of browsers and other clients (including [app passwords](2fa.md#step-3-app-passwords)):

 | CLI Command                         | Description                                              |
 |-------------------------------------|----------------------------------------------------------|